-Our Graduate Program provides Grads with an opportunity to build a career within AusNet Services and create a sustainable future.
+Our Graduate Program provides Graduates with an opportunity to build a career within AusNet and create a sustainable future.

 The 2 year program includes rotations within a core business unit and the opportunity to have a rotation in another division to build understanding of what we do and capability and skills in different areas.